Zoomer: Adaptive Image Focus Optimization for Black-box MLLM

 To enhance the extraction of semantically relevant tokens, we apply advanced natural language processing (NLP) techniques.
 First, we use the NLTK library\footnote{https://www.nltk.org/} to remove stopwords, reducing noise and ensuring that the model’s attention remains on the most critical visual elements.
 By eliminating these non-essential words, we concentrate on key terms that directly influence the visual emphasis.

 In addition to basic stopword removal, we utilize dependency parsing~\citep{parse1, parse2} to analyze the syntactic structure of the prompt.
+We use a lightweight dependency parser to identify noun phrases and their syntactic roles (e.g., question objects versus modifiers).
+Rather than constructing a full scene graph, we use these dependencies as an \emph{importance-ranking} mechanism: (1) higher-priority noun phrases are passed to the open-vocabulary detector first, and (2) when multiple entities compete for limited detection budget, the ranking is used to break ties.
+In other words, dependency parsing is used for importance weighting and ordering prior to detection, not for explicit relation modeling.
 This deeper analysis identifies core entities and relationships, such as subject-object pairs and action verbs, which are crucial for interpreting the user’s intent.
 By focusing on these core semantic elements, we ensure that the visual emphasis aligns precisely with the underlying meaning of the prompt.

 Finally, we strip away any irrelevant formatting or non-content-related details, allowing the visual emphatizer to focus solely on the essential information.
 This multi-layered tokenization approach ensures an optimal match between the tokenized prompt and the image features selected for emphasis.